d-led/ssr-robust-live-svg/README.md

 - use [`process-compose`](https://github.com/F1bonacc1/process-compose) to start 3 nodes locally &rarr; (additional node ports: `4001`, `4002`)

+To crash a node: triple click on an `x`.

 ### Hot Code Updates

 - the demo fix: the new version contains a new ball movement module: [`RandomReboundV2NonSticky`](./lib/ssr_robust_live_svg/actor_behaviors/random_rebound_v2_non_sticky.ex)